LBILLOU/JavaScriptRestaurantsSimulation/README.md

 		- Number of days of simulation
 		- Number of restaurants
 		- Time for client to retry entering a restaurant
-		- Pourcentage of robbery chance every hour
+		- Percentage of robbery chance every hour
 		- Rush hour restaurant's stock check minimum value
 		- Market refueling value for each ingredient